openstenoproject/plover/doc/developer_guide.md

   create an annotated tag, and print the git command necessary for pushing the release to GitHub.

-The virtual environment created by tox lives in `.tox/dev`, and can be ["activated" like any other virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html#activators).
+The virtual environment created by tox lives in `.tox/dev`, and can be [activated like any other virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html#activators).

 The configuration also provides support for lightweight tests only environment: